Anomer

 More formally, an anomer is an epimer at the hemiacetal/hemiketal carbon atom in a cyclic saccharide.
 The process of one anomer converting to the other is known as anomerization.
+For the reducing sugars present in biology, this process is known as mutarotation, catalyzed by dilute acid or base.
 Because they have different three-dimensional structures, anomers have distinct physical properties, such as melting point and specific rotation.

 Nomenclature

 Different projections of α-D-glucopyranose.
 1 = Fischer projection with C-1 at the top of the anomeric centre.
 C-5 is the anomeric reference atom.
 2, 3 = Haworth projections.
 4 = Mills projection.

 Every two anomers are designated alpha (α) or beta (β), according to the configurational relationship between the anomeric centre and the anomeric reference atom, hence they are relative stereodescriptors.
 The anomeric centre in hemiacetals is the anomeric carbon C-1; in hemiketals, it is the carbon derived from the carbonyl of the ketone (e.g. C-2 in D-fructose).
 In aldohexoses the anomeric reference atom is the stereocenter that is farthest from the anomeric carbon in the ring (the configurational atom, defining the sugar as D or L).
 For example, in α-D-glucopyranose the reference atom is C-5.

-If in the cyclic Fischer projection the exocyclic oxygen atom at the anomeric centre is cis (on the same side) to the exocyclic oxygen attached to the anomeric reference atom (in the OH group) the anomer is α.
-If the two oxygens are trans (on different sides) the anomer is β.
+If in the cyclic Fischer projection the exocyclic oxygen atom at the anomeric centre is cis (on the same side) to the exocyclic oxygen attached to the anomeric reference atom (in the OH group) the anomer is β.
+If the two oxygens are trans (on different sides) the anomer is α.